prestys/Ruby-Challenges/ruby_chapter_2_challenges/README.md

 Do the drills first and then move onto the programming challenge.
 You must complete both before going [back](https://github.com/makersacademy/ruby_foundations/blob/main/chapter2/07_putting_chapter_2_into_practice.md) to reflect on your progress.

+## Learning objectives
+- practise ruby syntax
+- - create an array and access its values
+- - create a hash and access its values
+- - compare a hash to an array
+- - define a class
+- - create an instance of a class
+- run rspec files and interpret the error message to
+- - find the source of the error
+- - make informed changes to improve the code

 ## Initial Setup

 ### Installing Dependencies